MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - VMDK is a file format that specifies a virtual machine hard disk encapsulated within a single file
   - The virtual machine must be in a stopped state before generating the VMDK or VHD image
 - metadata
-	- information about the instance itself (e.g. public IPv4 address)
+	- information about the instance itself (e.g. public and private IPv4 address)
 	- can be retrieved via a special URL (```http://169.254.169.254```) or using the API via CLI or an SDK
 	- can assign your own metadata in the form of tags
 - billing and instance status